lsegal/yard/README.md

 **5. `yard graph` Graphviz Generator**

-You can use `yard-graph` to generate dot graphs of your code.
+You can use `yard graph` to generate dot graphs of your code.
 This, of course, requires [Graphviz](http://www.graphviz.org) and the `dot` binary.
 By default this will generate a graph of the classes and modules in the best UML2 notation that Graphviz can support, but without any methods listed.
 With the `--full` option, methods and attributes will be listed.
 There is also a `--dependencies` option to show mixin inclusions.
 You can output to stdout or a file, or pipe directly to `dot`.
-The same public, protected and private visibility rules apply to yard-graph.
+The same public, protected and private visibility rules apply to `yard graph`.
-More options can be seen by typing `yard-graph --help`, but here is an example:
+More options can be seen by typing `yard graph --help`, but here is an example:

     $ yard graph --protected --full --dependencies